 "Raggedy Jack" is the first cut on side A. It starts with a strong pedal steel guitar part - with some tasty fills on acoustic guitar by Jimmy Burton, and piano by Mike Rubini.
 The song is about a railroad "hobo" and a drug-crazed train engineer.

-"Bittersweet" is one of Wally's songs that let's the studio guys really cut loose.
+"Bittersweet" is one of Wally's songs that let the studio guys really cut loose.
 Mike Rubini's piano intro kicks it off with Jim Odom on lead vocals.
-The guitar solo is is Red Rhodes on pedal steel guitar with a fuzz tone over Jimmy Burton - what a combination!
+The guitar solo is is Red Rhodes on pedal steel guitar with a fuzz tone (that's a distortion pedal) over Jimmy Burton - what a combination!

 "Grabbers and Takers" is a song about the contrast between the "haves" and "have nots" of the world.
 It's basically a one-sided conversation between a "beggar" and someone he's approaching.
 Runs through all the challenges and responses up to and including a threat of suicide, all in a light-hearted way.
 Red Rhodes has some great "dripping with sugar" pedal steel guitar fills.